 Living with the Impact of a Brain Injury can leave us feeling trapped and limited by the notion that we are our brain injuries.
 In this notion, we can be lead to believe that we have little power over our lives.

-Living with the impact of a brain injury can lead people living with the impact of brain injuries to believe that choosing sanity is out of our reach.
+Living with the impact of a brain injury can lead us to believe that choosing sanity is out of our reach.

 In the process, we can doubt our ability to trust ourselves